pas-audio-server/pas-core/README.md

 ## Does pas contain cool code?

-When I wrote the first documented key-logger back in the day I beleived in cool code.
+No. When I wrote the first documented key-logger back in the day I beleived in cool code.

 Alas, I am now a gray-beard.

-I don't beleive in cool code.
+I don't believe in cool code.

-I beleive in working code.
+I believe in working code.

-I beleive in maintainable code.
+I believe in maintainable code.

 Cool code is for younger people smarter than me.